Discordances in cosmology and the violation of slow-roll inflationary dynamics

-The correlations between the fast roll and the cosmological parameters are plotted in~\autoref{fig:degeneracy}.
-Extensions of baseline model such as $A_{\rm L}$ or the curvature are correlated with the fast roll, as discussed for the localized linear oscillations in \cite{Planck:2018inf}.
-This threefold degeneracy was demonstrated in~\cite{Hazra:2022rdl} in the context of oscillations in the primordial power spectrum.
+The correlations between the fast roll and the cosmological parameters are plotted in~\autoref{fig:degeneracy}. $A_{\rm L}$ extension of baseline model is correlated with the fast roll, as discussed for the localized linear oscillations in \cite{Planck:2018inf}.
+The degeneracy between $A_{\rm L}$ and the curvature and the tension with other datasets have been discussed in detail in~\cite{DiValentino:2019}.
+The threefold degeneracy was demonstrated in~\cite{Hazra:2022rdl} in the context of oscillations in the primordial power spectrum.
 First two figures in this plot show the degeneracy between lensing amplitude, curvature density and the fast roll dynamics.
 The fast roll amplitude $\alpha$ is negatively correlated with the lensing amplitude.
 We find that a fast rolling inflaton is able to bring the lensing amplitude (represented by $A_{\rm L}=1$) back within the 1$\sigma$ C.L.
 Similarly we find that the fast roll is positively correlated with the curvature density of the Universe that brings back the flat Universe scenario within the 1$\sigma$ contour.
 In these two plots we have used P18TT+BK18 data and we have also fixed the nuisance parameters, optical depth and $\omega$ to their best fit values.